RunhangShu/RunhangWebsite/content/en/2026/Analyze student's lab report.md

 4. **Tetracycline**, similar to Gentamicin, is a broad spectrum drug that targets on the 30S ribosomal subunit.
 Highly effective on both G- and G+ bacteria.

-5. **Polymyxin B** is unique as it directly targets the cell membrane but acts as a detergent, form pore on the outer/inner membrane.
+5. **Polymyxin B** is unique as it directly targets the cell membrane but acts as a detergent, forming pores on the outer/inner membrane.
 Students did not report any case of E.coli's resistance to Polymycin B, although it is not as effective as Ciprofloxacin, Piperacillin, and Gentamicin.

-6. Most of students the E.coli is susceptible to Azithromycin (Macrolide), a very large molecule that targets on the 50S ribosome subunit.
+6. Most students had their E.coli being susceptible to **Azithromycin** (Macrolide), which is a very large molecule that targets the 50S ribosome subunit.

 **Mixed results and unclear**
+The greatest variations among students were seen in two drugs, Amoxicillin and Cephalothin, both of which are classified as beta-lactam drug.
+Just like Penicillin and Pi[eracillin, they bind to penicillin-binding proteins (PBPs) to interfe cell wall synthesis.

-1. Students have varied results on Amoxicillin and Cephalothin. **Amoxicillin** is a third-generation (broad-spectrum penicillin) aminopenicillin, which is a semi-synthetic derivative of natural penicillin.
-It is relatively more effective than Penicillin but not as effective as Piperacillin (which is 4th generation).
-However, some students reported intermediate resistance towards Amoxicillin
+1. Students have varied results on Amoxicillin and Cephalothin. **Amoxicillin** is a third-generation beta-lactam drug.
+Its usage is paired with a beta-lactamase inhibitor, clavulanic acid, which should slow down degradation by the cell's enzymes.
+Not surprisingly, it is relatively more effective than Penicillin (0 inhibition) but not as effective as Piperacillin (which is 4th generation).
+However, some students reported intermediate resistance towards Amoxicillin.

 2. **Cephalothin** acts as a bactericidal agent by binding to penicillin-binding proteins (PBPs), which weakens the bacterial cell wall and leads to cell lysis.
-It designed to work for G+ cells, and has moderate effects on G- cells.
-It is highly effective against beta-lactamase-producing staphylococci because it is a different class of cell wall targeting drug.
-Not super effective on G-, many students reported intermediate resistance in their *E.coli*.
+It is designed to work for G+ cells, and has moderate effects on G- cells.
+Cephalothin is highly effective against beta-lactamase-producing staphylococci because it differ from penicillins by having this 6-membered ring instead of a 5-membered thiazolidine ring, providing greater stability against beta-lactamases.
+Not super effective on G-, many students reported intermediate resistance in their *E.coli* compared with some reported susceptibility.